agarwal-abhinav/drake_learning_tasks/README.md

 Once you have saved data, you can visualize it using: `python scripts/run_task_with_controller.py run_methods="[check_saved_trajectory_images]"`
 This will visualize the camera images stored using opencv rendering.

+Files in the `scripts/dev_scripts` directory do not currently follow hydra and can be used as scratch scripts to test code.